dbursztynowski/5g-taskforce/looptest/README.md

   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true" sh -
 ```

-For agent nodes, only the following two lines related to feature-gates need to be included compared to the above (refer to k3s documentation to check the format of complete installation command for agent nodes):
+For agent nodes, only the following two lines related to feature-gates need to be included in the installation command compared to the above (refer to the K3s documentation to check the format of a complete installation command for agent nodes):
 ```
   --kubelet-arg=feature-gates=InPlacePodVerticalScaling=true
   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true
 ```

-If you did not enable in-place pod vertical scaling during installation, follow the steps below.
+If you did not enable in-place pod vertical scaling during the installation, follow the steps below.

 ## 1.2 Enable in a running k3s cluster